-The arrow-maker and his wife loved the chief’s child as their own.
-Their son Fletcher also loved her and he named her Mevean meaning Little Flower.
+The Arrow-Maker and his wife loved the chief’s child as their own.
+Their son Fletcher, also loved her and he named her Merean.

 It took fifteen years for the queen’s enchantment over her husband to lift.
 The chief at once remembered he had a daughter he had hardly seen.
 He raced down to Harlyn to find her.
-The chief was very happy to meet his beautiful daughter and asked her name.
+The chief was very happy to meet his beautiful daughter.

-‘What a pretty name, Mevean, but I would like something even prettier.
-I name her Mis-Me, The Month of Flowers.
-The chief came often to visit Mis-Me and was very affectionate toward her, often bringing gifts which the arrow-maker’s wife hid away so the queen did not suspect them.
-One day, when the chief was visiting, young Fletcher told the chief, he felt it inappropriate his giving Mis-me so much attention, after all the chief was a married man.
-The arrow- maker told Fletcher the truth.
-Mis-Me was not his true sister but the daughter of the chief.
+The chief came often to visit his daughter, and was very affectionate toward her, often bringing gifts which the Arrow-Maker’s wife hid away so the Queen did not suspect them.
+One day, when the chief was visiting, young Fletcher told the chief he felt it inappropriate his giving Merean so much attention, after all the chief was a married man.
+The Arrow Maker told Fletcher the truth.
+Merean was not his true sister but the daughter of the chief.
 Fletcher thought about this for a long time.
 He was relieved he could now love her but he also knew there was no hope of marriage as she was a chief’s daughter, a princess and he was a serf.

 ‘I don’t want to live in the castle.
-I am happy with Fletcher,’ said Mis-Me.
+I am happy with Fletcher,’ said Merean.

-‘You must Mis-Me,’ said Fletcher and the arrow-maker and his wife sadly agreed.
-The chief took Mis-Me to his castle to be a princess and there was much feasting and talk about the princess’s beauty and the goodness of her heart.
+‘You must,’ said Fletcher, and the Arrow-Maker and his wife sadly agreed.
+The chief took Merean to his castle to be a princess and there was much feasting and talk about the princess’s beauty and the goodness of her heart.
 ‘It will be a lucky man marries our princess.’ they said.
 One night, as they sat at the head of the feasting table, the chief felt his jacket for the spoon and found it to be gone.
 The next day, all the local chiefs declared war on him and an illness swept through the chief’s people.
-Mis-Me was amongst those who fell ill.
+Merean was amongst those who fell ill.

 ‘The piskey told me I would suffer bad luck if I lost the piskey spoon.
 I must find it right away,’ said the chief.
 He gathered his people for an announcement.
 ‘The man who finds my piskey spoon, will marry my daughter be he rich or poor.’